spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/architecture.md

 ---

-Nutanix is a private data center-based cloud that can be registered to Palette using Palette's generic framework built upon the open-source Cluster API (CAPI) initiative.
-For more information about CAPI, review [CAPI Framework](#generic-framework-for-capi-clouds).
+[Nutanix](https://www.nutanix.com) is a private data center-based cloud that can be registered to Palette using Palette's generic framework built upon the open-source Cluster API (CAPI) initiative.
 Nutanix offers a hyper-converged infrastructure (HCI) that combines storage, compute, and networking into a single integrated system.

 Below are key architectural highlights of Nutanix clusters provisioned through Palette.

 - Palette integrates with Nutanix through the Cloud Native Computing Foundation (CNCF) [Nutanix Cluster API infrastructure provider](https://github.com/nutanix-cloud-native/cluster-api-provider-nutanix).

-- Nutanix Prism is a resource management platform that centralizes the monitoring and management of objects across Nutanix environments, whether hosted locally or in the cloud.
+- Nutanix Prism is a resource management platform that centralizes the monitoring and management of objects across Nutanix environments, whether hosted in your data center or a public cloud provider environment.
 Nutanix Prism has two main components: Prism Central (PC) and Prism Element (PE).

   - Prism Central is a workspace in which you can register and manage Nutanix workload clusters.
 The Cluster API Provider Nutanix Cloud Infrastructure (CAPX) relies on Prism Central APIs to manage the Kubernetes cluster infrastructure resources.